 If someone has a better approach or an improvement for this one, please let me know.

-There's probably someting in LibGit2
+There's probably someting in LibGit2 for this

 Thanks!
-There is indeed LibGit2.path(repo::GitRepo)
+There is indeed LibGit2.path(repo::GitRepo).

-Actually, this didn't work because I would need to previously call LibGit2.GitRepo(path::AbstractString)
+Actually, this didn't work because I would need to previously call LibGit2.GitRepo(path::AbstractString) which expects the path to the repo's root dir.

 Awesome.
 Thanks.

-may also need a try-catch around isdir
+may also need a try-catch around isdir, since that can throw

 Martin Roa has marked this topic as resolved.

-tells you where you are relative to the repository root.
+git rev-parse --show-prefix tells you where you are relative to the repository root.

 Didn't know about that one.
 Thanks.

-which returns the root dir of the repo as an absolute path.
-This would also work in the (unusual) case that someone doesn't have a .git
+There's also git rev-parse --show-toplevel which returns the root dir of the repo as an absolute path.
+This would also work in the (unusual) case that someone doesn't have a .git directory and has GIT_DIR and GIT_WORK_TREE defined instead (or the equivalent cli options enabled).

-Last updated: Dec 28 2024 at 04:38 UTC
+Last updated: Nov 01 2025 at 04:39 UTC